 From my point of view, this is one of the more accurate and complete interactive calculators.
 It addresses food and shopping (goods and services), expenditures and transportation, and household energy.

-You can understand how your household carbon footprint compares with the average for your area.
+You can see how your household's carbon footprint compares to the average for your area.
 And you have a final step - a list of calls to action- with recommendations to reduce your impact and lower your carbon emissions in Transportation, Housing, and Shopping.

 Would you like to offset your emissions?
 With your donation, you will help plant more than 400,000 native trees that help capture carbon, and you will contribute to conserving wildlife in North America.
 Another worth supporting is the Reef restoration project, carried out through a partnership with shellfish growers.
 Five million oysters will help rebuild reefs at 20 restoration sites in New England, the Mid-Atlantic, and Washington.

 Even though it gives a rough estimate of your household's carbon footprint, the UN's calculator can retrieve your carbon footprint in just a few minutes.
 It will provide you with a first shot of where you are standing right now to start your journey towards sustainability.

 After getting your results and comparing it with your country's and the world's average, you will be invited to offset your footprint.
 The United Nations carry out many green projects that you can support to remove your emissions.

 Since 2003, the Global Footprint Network has raised awareness on humanity's depletion of natural resources, more than nature can regenerate.
 The Network works with NGOs, governments, and businesses to provide insights and data for their risk and sustainability assessments.
 The Global Footprint Network also designs and executes campaigns that advance sustainability.